Zhuzhou Hunan, China Travel Guide

 Lush greenery in spring, clear skies in autumn.
 Ideal for outdoor activities.

-Higher prices, more crowds (national holidays), heavy spring rainfall.
+Higher prices, larger crowds (bank holidays), heavy spring rainfall.

 Early Summer (June) & Early Winter (December)

 Fewer crowds, potentially lower prices.
-Hot days in early summer.
+Hot days in the first part of summer.

 Peak Summer (July-August) & Peak Winter (January-February)